 Glenn is President of Independent Software Inc., a Denver IT consultancy.
 He has been teaching advanced computer seminars around the world since 1988.
 He developed official Server 2008 courseware for Microsoft.
 Glenn has written 18 commercial books for McGraw-Hill, Wiley, IDG and Sybex.
 He is also a sought-after expert witness.

-Course Overview [Autogenerated] Hello, everyone.
-My name is Glenn Weadock and welcome to my course.
-Maintaining and monitoring Windows Server 2019.
-I'm a consultant and seminar leader, It Independent Software Inc in Colorado and an author of 18 books on Windows networking and certification, plus several Pluralsight videos on Windows Server and Windows 10.
-Anybody can do install the Windows Server, but much of the art and science of getting the most from this operating system lies in how well we monitor and maintain it Over time.
-This course covers ws us back up and restore methods and performance tools.
-Some of the major topics that we will cover include Leverage the new Windows Admin center for browser based administration.
-Set up the Windows Server Update services tool to deploy updates in phases.
-Set up the azure backup agent to back up on premises servers to the cloud forecast Server resource usage with system insights and tune up your servers with the best practices.
-Analyze er now, By the end of this course, you'll know how to installed ws US.
-Set up update.
-Deployment groups create auto approval rules for easier administration.
-Optimize the backup process for web servers, hyper V servers and domain controllers evaluate storage replica for additional disaster recovery.
-Performed both real time and baseline monitoring of server performance.
-And optimize your server manager dashboard to tell you when issues need your attention.
-Before beginning the course, you should be familiar with Windows Server 2016 or 2019 and networking basics, but no advance knowledge is required.
-I hope you'll join me on this journey to learn about how to keep your servers safely updated properly backed up and optimized for performance with the maintaining and monitoring Windows Server 2019 course at Pluralsight.
+Course Overview Hello everyone.
+My name is Glenn Weadock, and welcome to my course Maintaining and Monitoring Windows Server 2019.
+I'm a consultant and seminar leader at Independent Software, Inc. in Colorado and an author of 18 books on Windows, networking, and certification, plus several Pluralsight videos on Windows Server and Windows 10.
+Anybody can install a Windows Server, but much of the art and science of getting the most from this operating system lies in how well we monitor and maintain it over time.
+Now this course covers WSUS, backup and restore methods, and performance tools.
+Some of the major topics that we will cover include leverage the new Windows Admin Center for browser‑based administration, set up the Windows Server Update Services tool to deploy updates in phases, set up the Azure Backup agent to back up on‑premises servers to the cloud, forecast server resource usage with system insights, and tune up your servers with the Best Practices Analyzer.
+Now, by the end of this course you'll know how to install WSUS, set up update deployment groups, create auto approval rules for easier administration, optimize the backup process for web servers, Hyper‑V servers, and domain controllers, evaluate storage replica for additional disaster recovery, perform both real‑time and baseline monitoring of server performance, and optimize your Server Manager dashboard to tell you when issues need your attention.
+Before beginning the course, you should be familiar with Windows Server 2016 or 2019 and networking basics, but no advanced knowledge is required.
+I hope you'll join me on this journey to learn about how to keep your servers safely updated, properly backed up, and optimized for performance with the Maintaining and Monitoring Windows Server 2019 course at Pluralsight.